 Of course, it’s important to note that just because THC “pulls on these levers” doesn’t mean it will always provide a benefit, or that it will feel precisely the same each time.
 It merely can affect these aspects of how our minds and bodies work.
 So, it’s always important to consume responsibly and understand how the amounts of THC you consume can affect you differently.

-How Much THC Should I Consume?
+How much THC should I consume?

 The answer varies depending on your personal tolerance level, which is influenced by your own body chemistry, the frequency with which you consume, environmental factors, how much you’ve eaten, and more.
 If you’re just starting out, we generally recommend using 5 mg THC as a baseline to gauge how it affects you.
 You can even try a lower amount, around 2.5 mg, if you want to be more cautious.
-(This is easily doable by cutting an edible into halves or quarters, depending on the dosage of the piece.)
+(This is easily doable by cutting a weed edible into halves or quarters, depending on the dosage of the piece.)
 If you’re inhaling, start with one inhale of flower or perhaps a vape.
 Save concentrates for another time.

 If you don’t feel much after your “starter” dose, you can gradually increase the amount until you reach your desired effects.
 If the dose provides too intense an experience, you’ll know to consume lower amounts in the future.